Todoviernes/repl_game/readme.md

-My REPL game was my first weekend project @Wynwood on my first week.

-Here appply the concepts for the first week on Ruby.

-Variables
-Array and hash data types
-User-prompts
-Until loop
-if statement

-The game its based on the Best Jobs For Every Personality Type
+# Santiago's Repl Game
+This was Santiago's repl game.
+It uses all of the
+Ruby concepts that we have learned.
+The game lets you see the best jobs for your personality type which it figures out based on the questions it asks you throughout the game